SapotaCorp

-ALM release checklist for Power Platform: what we validate before Prod
+ALM checklist for Power Platform: what to validate pre-Prod

 A release that is halfway out the door with a missing dependency is the worst kind of deploy.
 The 12-item checklist we walk through before every Power Platform production release, with the automation that handles eight of them.